MarkNahabedian/defimpl/README.md

 My background is as a Lisp programmer.
 Objects in my programs model objects in the real world.
-Real world objects have identity and so do the software objects which model them.
+Real world objects have identity and so do the software objects with which I model them.
 If I dent a car, a specific car gets dented.
 To achieve this requires reference rather than value/copy semantics.

 Since I find the interface versus struct reference distinction confusing and would rather not think about it, I've chosen to define library interfaces that operate on interface objects.
-Also, I find that I often refactor to pass interfaces rather than structs, so why not just always start that way.
+Also, I've found that I often wind up refacroring to pass interfaces rather than struct pointers, so why not just always start that way.

 Each concrete interface requires at least one implementation though, and those implementations tend to be boilerplate code that is boring and tedious to implement and maintain.
-I'd like to automatically generate a canonical implementation of each interface based on some direction in the interface's type definition.
+I'd like to automatically generate a canonical implementation of each concrete interface based on some direction in the interface's type definition.

-Though Go allows fields in struct definitions to have a tag which various libraies can choose to interpret in some way, this is apparently not allowed for interface fields (method declarations).
+Though Go allows fields in struct definitions to have a tag which various libraies can choose to interpret in some way, this is apparently not allowed for interface method declarations.

 The defimpl binary is a go code preprocessor which reads a source file, and produces a new source file which contains a struct